 Modalities and Influences

 Clients who have battled depression and anxiety have especially benefited from the structured, solution-focused approach of Cognitive Behavioral Therapy.
 This modality provides a structure to examining how certain automatic and irrational thought patterns lead to challenging emotions and maladaptive behaviors.
-CBT offers a method for recording, analyzing, and reframing these thoughts to reduce depression and anxiety and any thought patterns that are no longer serving one's peace and contentment.
+CBT offers a structured approach for recording, analyzing, and reframing these thoughts to reduce depression and anxiety and any thought patterns that are no longer serving one's peace and contentment.

 My Approach & Experience